 We are all different, but I wanted to focus my energies on having a positive future, not on fighting a former employer and I think that helped me to bounce back quickly.

 3) Seek professional help if you need it

 Your redundancy may impact your mental health.
 This is totally understandable, because losing your livelihood is a horrible thing to have to deal with.
-If you’re feeling low, then speak to your GP, or seek professional help elsewhere.
+Make sure you contact your GP if you’re struggling to cope emotionally.